InfinityTools/WeiduModPackager/README.md

 - Linux (`amd64`)
 - macOS (`amd64`)

-It generates the package name from the tp2 filename and uses the mod's own tp2 `VERSION` string as version suffix for the package filenames.
+It uses the tp2 filename as package names and uses the mod's own tp2 `VERSION` string as version suffix for the package filenames.

 ## Available templates: